The Pill is the most popular form of contraception in the UK. It can also be taken to make periods lighter and less painful.

 When used properly, the pill is over 99% effective.
 This means that out of 100 women using the combined pill every year, only one will get pregnant.

-Remember, the pill does not protect against STIs.
+Remember, the pill does not protect against STIs so it’s important to think about using condoms as well to stay safe.
 Check out our contraception factfile for other forms of protection.